Is your child studying for their GCSEs or A Levels?

 You also get five unique log-ins for members of your family for the price of one subscription

-Our son was drifting towards his GCSEs with little enthusiasm but after doing The Exam Success Formula, he is more motivated, more organised and has the tools to lead him to success.
+Our son was drifting towards his GCSEs with little enthusiasm but after doing the modules in The Extraordinaries Club, he is more motivated, more organised and has the tools to lead him to success.
 Lucy’s course is amazing and we would recommend it wholeheartedly.
 Above all, it has been fun to take part and we are a happier family because of it.

 Mother of a year 11